July 9 – August 3, 2018

 Under the guidance of CCA Architecture faculty, students participate in an intensive design studio that introduces techniques and skills in drawing, model-making, and critical thinking that are central to architectural design.
 Students enrolled in Making Architecture benefit from CCA Architecture’s signature expertise in technological innovation, digital craft, and creative experimentation with exposure to cutting-edge technologies of 3d modeling, digital fabrication, and robotic drawing.
 Making Architecture students can expect to complete a body of work that will help propel them into the next stage of their architectural careers—work that demonstrates both competency with basic principles of architectural design and an understanding of the latest experimental techniques of design and fabrication.

 Making Architecture is led by award-winning CCA Faculty with diverse disciplinary expertise in digital craft, design, and studio practice.
-Our faculty will be supported by advanced CCA Master of Architecture students.
+Last year, Clayton Muhleman, whose interests lie at the intersection of machine intelligence, digital fabrication, design and architecture, led Making Architecture.
+2018 faculty will be announced soon and supported by advanced CCA Master of Architecture students.

 The dynamic context of San Francisco and the Bay Area serves as a laboratory for creativity and innovation.
 The program features a series of guest lectures by CCA faculty and principals at local design firms (past guests included Andrew Kudless of Matsys, Janette Kim of All of the Above, and Clark Thenhaus of Endemic), in addition to portfolio workshops, field trips to notable architectural landmarks, and visits to some of the top design firms and maker spaces in San Francisco, such as Future Cities Lab, Iwamoto Scott, and Autodesk's Pier 9 Workshop.